Experienced Fort Collins Pedestrian Accident Attorney

 A pedestrian may recover legal damages from the at-fault driver’s insurance company.
 That is where you need the best Fort Collins pedestrian accident lawyer, like myself.
 I have 22 years of experience handling pedestrian accident cases from both the insurance company side and now exclusively on the injured victim’s side.

-I can prove that the offending driver breached his legal “duty of care” and negligently struck you or ran you over.
+The Fort Collins pedestrian accident lawyer can prove that the offending driver breached his legal “duty of care” and negligently struck you or ran you over.
 After I prove fault to the insurance company, I will legally connect your damages or injuries to the accident itself.
 This is called proving “causation”.
 Proof of injuries mainly come from your doctors and medical records.
 Money damages can then be directly negotiated with the at-fault party’s insurance company, the insurance adjuster.

 It is my job to get you the most money possible and it is the insurance adjuster’s job to pay out the least amount of money.
 That is where good negotiating tactics enter the picture.
 I am a great negotiator as I did represent State Farm, Allstate and GEICO in defense of these types of injury claims.
 Thus, my knowledge of the insurance adjuster’s tactics and weak points is particularly valuable.
 I know how the insurance adjuster’s think and how they have been trained.